yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

      ![spcreds](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/sp-creds-auth.png)

-    Replace the values that you copied in below Json.
+    Replace the values that you copied in the below Json.
      ```pwsh
      {
          "clientId": "...",